NowickiLukasz/premium-cocktails-ci-pp5/TESTING.md

 - The user may access the full basket details by clicking the secure checkout button in the pop up basket message &check;
 - The user may adjust the quantity of items on the basket page &check;
 - The user may remove the items entirely from the basket &check;
-- The user may go back to the shop page if they wish to buy more items
+- The user may go back to the shop page if they wish to buy more items &check;
 - The subtotal will be shown near the secure check out button &check;
 - The amount due for payment will change accodingly to items in the basket. &check;
 - The user may procede to the payment page from the basket page &check;